1n4r1/1n4r1.github.io/_posts/2019-12-17-Shepherd-docker-setup.md

 Now we can start the challenges.<br>
 By clicking "Get Next Challenge", we cam proceed to the challenges.
 ![placeholder](https://inar1.github.io/public/images/2019-12-17/2019-12-17-14-52-30.png)

+First challenge is for the HTTP request modification with local proxy.
 ![placeholder](https://inar1.github.io/public/images/2019-12-17/2019-12-17-15-25-29.png)

 ## 4. Remove Docker container